dimitrisdol/simple-java-maven-app/README.md

 you'll be creating yourself during the tutorial and the `jenkins/scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

+Based on the above information, we were able to create a fully automated CI-CD process that begins with the test and build process of this simple maven app and reaches the goal of deploying it at our own Kubernetes cluster.

+* Firstly we simply built and tested our app
+* Then we created a Dockerfile to docker build our app and integrated it with jenkins
+* Both the jar file and the docker image built, were pushed to a custom local repository we created at Nexus
+* Then the docker image was pulled and deployed in a local minikube cluster